Gositi/discord-fs/README.md

 - Import libraries in `requirements.txt`

 After this is done you should be good to go.
-The FS is started by executing `dc-fs.py`, and closing it is done by unmounting the filesystem.
+The FS is started by executing `dc-fs.py` with a modern Python version, and closing it is done by unmounting the filesystem.
 You can optionally specify another mountpoint as a command-line argument, otherwise the default mountpoint specified in `config.json` will be used.

 If any of this is an issue for you (and you can't Google your way to it), you shouldn't use it.